-Central Asia has about 250 million hectares of pasture, including parts of Russia, Mongolia and China and more than half of Kazakhstan, Uzbekistan, Tajikistan, and Kyrgyzstan where pastoralism is the mainstay of many people.
-The Indigenous breeds of livestock they steward are especially critical for food security in the harshest of Earth’s climates – from the Gobi desert to the icy plains of Buryatia, Siberia.
-Yet, in recent decades livestock genetic diversity around the world has plummeted.
+Central Asia has about 250 million hectares of pasture, including parts of Russia, Mongolia, and China and more than half of Kazakhstan, Uzbekistan, Tajikistan and Kyrgyzstan, where pastoralism is the mainstay of many people.
+Native breeds of livestock are especially critical for food security in the harshest of Earth’s climates -- from the Gobi desert to the icy plains of Siberia -- but in recent decades, the genetic diversity of livestock around the world has plummeted.

-The Buryats, one of the largest indigenous groups in the Russian Federation, are a Mongolic people hit hard by this genetic erosion.
-Like their Mongolian neighbors to the south, they too were once nomadic herders, roaming far and free with their hardy native cattle.
-Milk and meat products were traditional sources of food -- considered not just sustenance, but sacred.
+The Buryats, one of the largest Indigenous groups in Russian, are a Mongolic people hit hard by this genetic erosion.
+They were once nomadic herders, roaming far and free with their hardy native cattle.
+Milk and meat products were traditional sources of food that were considered not just sustenance, but sacred.

-However, decades of Soviet influence have undermined that way of life.
-A strong government policy focus on high yielding breeds introduced herds of interbred cattle across Buryatia, which require protection from the long, harsh winter, expensive fodder, and medicines.
-Today, most Buryats have settled in relative poverty, trying to eke out a living from agriculture in a climate that can’t sustain it.
+However, decades of Soviet influence have undermined this way of life.
+A strong government policy focusing on high-yielding breeds introduced herds of interbred cattle across Buryatia.
+These breeds require protection from the long, harsh winter, expensive fodder, and medicines.
+Today, most Buryats live in poverty, fighting to earn a living from agriculture in a hostile climate.

 In recent times, locally adapted Buryat cattle had all but disappeared from the landscape.
-These cattle can subsist on snow-covered grasslands throughout the year – a trait that allowed nomadic traditions to flourish for centuries.
-Although they don’t provide as much meat and milk as European breeds, they are able to thrive in these harsh conditions – which the Buryat people now see is more important, especially since climate change is expected to exacerbate these extremes.
+These cattle can subsist on snow-covered grasslands throughout the year, a trait that allowed nomadic traditions to flourish for centuries.
+Although they don’t provide as much meat and milk as European breeds, they are able to thrive in these harsh conditions – which the Buryat people now see as more important.